1CloudHub/py-aws-helper/README.rst

 Prerequisites
 ---------------

- •	IAM user with read access to S3 and its secret keys<br>
+ * IAM user with read access to S3 and its secret keys
- •	AWS CLI configured with the secret keys<br>
+ * AWS CLI configured with the secret keys
- •	Python, Pip
+ * Python, Pip

 Getting Started
 ------------------